 Mite infestation of captive tropical roach colonies is common for several reasons.
 First, cockroaches naturally attract mites.
 In fact, some roach species host specific mite species.
 The Madagascar hissing cockroach is a good example.
 They attract a mite called Androlaelaps schaeferi.
 As with most roach/mite interaction, their relationship is symbiotic rather than parasitic.
 Technically, the relationship is “commensal” (external link), which means the mites do not harm the roaches.
 In fact, the roaches may even benefit because the mites clear mold from their airways.

-However, while mite infestation in wild cockroaches tends to be mild and self-limiting, this is not the case in captivity.
-Mite infestation of captive roach colonies can be severe and destructive.
+Mite infestation in wild cockroaches tends to be mild and self-limiting.
+However, this is not necessarily true in captivity.
+If left untreated, mite infestation of captive roach colonies can be severe and destructive.
 In captivity, mites can actually harm roaches.
 This happens because conditions in your Dubia or other roach colony are different than those in the wild.
 High humidity, poor air circulation, abundant food, and a captive community of insects unable to escape to greener pastures all conspire to support conditions that can lead to a serious mite outbreak.
 This can have serious negative consequences.
-In captive colonies overwhelmed by mites, females may begin dropping their oöthecae, nymph hatch rates may drop, and if their numbers are large enough, mites can even kill roaches directly.
+When captive roach colonies are overwhelmed by mites, females may drop their oöthecae and nymph hatch rates may drop.
+If the mite numbers are large enough, they can even kill roaches directly.

 That’s the bad news.
 The good news is that while Dubia roaches attract mites, they’re not associated with any particular mite species like the hissing cockroach.
 The Dubia roaches-mites connection is simply one of opportunity rather than some deeper biological directive that might be harder to deal with.